What are the Different Types of Painter’s Tape?

 Adhesive tapes for home improvement projects are not all the same.

-Depending on the project there can be duct tape, electrical tape, packing tape, flooring tape, double-sided or mounting tape, and painter’s tape.
+Depending on the project, there can be duct tape, electrical tape, packing tape, flooring tape, double-sided or mounting tape, and painter’s tape.

-They each serve a different purpose in a particular situation.
+When talking about painter’s tapes, the difference between each is more than just their color because they serve a different purpose in a particular situation.

 1- Blue Tape

-In fact, blue tape is considered to be the best painter’s tape for walls or any sensitive surface.
+Blue tape (or sometimes purple painter’s tape) is most popular in the US and is considered to be the best painter’s tape for walls or any sensitive surface.

 2- Green Tape